 Dental Tips to Keep Your Smile Healthy and Bright in the New Year

-Whether it’s a New Year’s resolution or a promise to your dentist, caring for your smile is a worthwhile goal for 2018.
+Whether it’s a New Year’s resolution or a promise to your dentist, caring for your smile is a worthwhile goal to set every year.

 In addition to prevent tooth decay and gum disease, a healthy mouth supports a healthy body, withstudies showing a strong connection between dental health and your overall health.

 Most ‘daily’ brushing habits are limited to a rushed scrub in the morning and a quick brushing just before bed.
 Done correctly, brushing at least twice a day protects your smile from decay in between dental visits and is your best defense against gum disease and cavities.

 2. Less Stress